Knotfest: Broadcast

 On July 11, Slipknot announced that their closing performance at Knotfest would be broadcast via a pay-per-view streaming website.
 Shawn "Clown" Crahan said, "It means everything for everyone to see the live spectacle we're creating in the flesh, but we understand some fans around the world can't be at the show.
 We've now made it possible for you to be there in spirit - so join us live on August 18."

+Website

+On May 27, 2020, Slipknot and 5B Management relaunched the Knotfest website as a "global media hub" for news, interviews and more.